Stress, muskelspenning og stram fascie – hvordan støtte kroppen med magnesium og kollagen Aarja Health Norge

 At Aarja Health, we offer Magnesium Glycinate – a form known for:

-- Good bioavailability
+• Good bioavailability

-- Gentle on stomach and intestines
+• Gentle on the stomach and intestines

-- Combination with the amino acid glycine
+• Combination with the amino acid glycine

 Glycine has a calming effect on the nervous system and can support the body's ability to shift from activation to recovery.
 This makes Magnesium Glycinate especially relevant for stress-related muscle tension and tight fascia.

-Type 2 collagen and the structure of connective tissue
+Type 2 Collagen and the Structure of Connective Tissue

-- To support tendons and ligaments
+• To support tendons and ligaments

-- To maintain quality in the fascia
+• To maintain quality in the fascia

-Why choose hydrolyzed type 2 collagen?
+Why choose hydrolyzed collagen type 2?

-Aarja's collagen type 2 is broken down into smaller peptides, making it easier for the body to absorb and use it in its own repair and maintenance of connective tissue.
+Aarja's collagen type 2 is broken down into smaller peptides, making it easier for the body to absorb and use in its own repair and maintenance of connective tissue.
 It provides targeted support to structures that must withstand compression, stabilize joints, and handle repetitive strain.

 It's not just about adding collagen – but about adding the right type of collagen.